Manpreets59/DSA-Java-Practice/README.md

 # DSA-Java-Practice
 "This repository focuses on implementing Data Structures and Algorithms (DSA) and Object-Oriented Programming (OOP) concepts in Java.
 It includes algorithmic problem-solving and practical examples of OOP principles like classes, objects, inheritance, and polymorphism to enhance Java skills."

-Checkout main branch if you are interested in theory
+Checkout master branch if you are interested in theory